alexadmin/it_overview/README.md

   - developers IDE slow down
   - long time to start up
   - modules conflicts with each other

-# microservices
-- each app has it own database (create database my_app)

 # External sources + recomended books